JosephFuge/startup/public/README.md

 **Provides backend endpoints for manipulating application data:** Users can create and play tictactoe games, which are uploaded  to the database by calling backend endpoints

 **Stores application data in MongoDB:** MongoDB stores the current state of games including which marks have been made and whose turn it is.

+## Login Deliverable

+**Supports new user registration:** Use a register button on the home page to create new users.

+**Supports existing user authentication:** Use a login page on the home page to authenticate and enter the website.

+**Stores and retrieves credentials in MongoDB:** Node Express backend stores and retrieves users in/from MongoDB.

+**Restricts application functionality based upon authentication:** APIs and pages that require authentication return a authenticate.